Voyage of the Damned (Doctor Who): Criticism and review

-The episode was criticised by Millvina Dean, the last survivor of the 1912 Titanic sinking, who said: "The Titanic was a tragedy which tore so many families apart.
+The episode was criticised by Millvina Dean, the last survivor of the sinking of the Titanic, who said: "The Titanic was a tragedy which tore so many families apart.
 I lost my father and he lies on that wreck.
 I think it is disrespectful to make entertainment of such a tragedy."
 A spokeswoman for the show said: "No offence was intended.
 'Voyage of the Damned' is set on a spaceship called The Titanic and not a boat."
 The organisation Christian Voice expressed offence at the religious imagery of a scene in which the Doctor is lifted through the ship by robot angels, believing the messianic portrayal of the Doctor as "inappropriate".

-Gareth McLean, who reviewed a preview screening for The Guardians TV and radio weblog, appreciated the episode's use of "the disaster movie template" and came to a favourable overall conclusion: "For the most part, The Voyage of the Damned is absolutely smashing."
+Gareth McLean, who reviewed a preview screening for The Guardian, appreciated the episode's use of "the disaster movie template" and came to a favourable overall conclusion: "For the most part, The Voyage of the Damned is absolutely smashing."
 Its main flaw, in his view, was the "blank and insipid" acting of Kylie Minogue.
 James Walton of The Daily Telegraph gave the episode a positive review, summarising it as "a winning mixture of wild imagination and careful writerly calculation".
 Alex Clark of The Observer commented that the death toll was rather high, but she still thought the episode was "an oasis of cheeky nonsense and careless invention".
 Harry Venning of The Stage concluded his positive review of the episode by stating it "was well up to Doctor Who's impeccably high standards".
 Doctor Who Magazine placed two of the deaths in the episode in its list of the top 100 deaths in the history of the show.
 Bannakaffalatta's death, a self-sacrifice to save the Doctor's party, was placed in the "top 20 tearjerkers" category.
 Astrid's death was given the title of "Doctor Who's all-time greatest death scene", commenting it "ticks boxes in all of our main categories [(gruesome, scary, self-sacrifice, tearjerking, surprising)]", and "her death would truly make a glass eye cry."
 Tim Teeman of The Times gave the episode a negative review, stating that "It was boring, despite the endless dashing about and CGI flimflam."
 The Daily Mirror commented the episode had "some brilliant psychedelic Pink Floyd-esque imagery", "great baddies", and "neat jokes", but lamented that "the plot was a mess, consisting mostly of one hi-tech chase scene after another, and it descended into noise and bluster."